saylordotorg/course_polsc301/Unit06.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: The Industrial Age** <span id="6"></span> *At the close of the 19<sup>th</sup> century, the American landscape was changing from one of small family farms and businesses to one